mhf-air/vue-format/readme.md

-this repo is based on vue-formatter(github.com/MaraniMatias/vue-fomatter)
+#this repo is based on [vue-formatter](https://github.com/MaraniMatias/vue-fomatter)

+it requires that you pass an argument, ie. if you run mhf-vue-format a.vue
+, you will change a.vue in place